OBOAcademy/obook/docs/tutorial/pull-requests.md

 <img width="819" alt="image" src="https://user-images.githubusercontent.com/6722114/180045920-41fb3bcf-7eea-4f3e-ab06-bc1c300796a1.png">

 ### General tips
+- **Do**:
+    - Follow the _Single Responsibility Principle_: The pull request should do only one thing.
+        - _Note_: sometimes a small edit can change a lot of code, for example, if you want to change all of the created_by annotations to dc:creator.
+That's okay.

-- The pull request should be small
+    - The pull request should be atomic: it should be small and self contained with simple changes that affect a little code a possible
     - Whenever possible, break pull-requests into smaller ones
-- Single Responsibility Principle: The pull request should do only one thing
     - Commit early, commit often
+- **Don't**:
+    - Make additional changes on a single PR that goes beyond the scope of the ticket or PR.
+For example, if you are adding a new term, don't also fix definitions or formatting for other terms.

 <a name="workflow"></a>
 # GitHub Pull Request Workflow